 The best cosy fantasy books to curl up with right now

-Fantasy author David Green on why it's time to embrace one of the snuggest of subgenres, and the best cosy fantasy books to get you started.
+Fantasy author David Green on embracing the snuggest of subgenres, plus his and other authors' recommendations of the best cosy fantasy books out now.

 Fantasy.
 It’s all about epic battles, earth-shattering stakes, and larger-than-life heroes and villains (with a dash of moral ambiguity thrown in for good measure), right?
 Not to mention the dazzling array of awe-inspiring creatures, compendiums of accompanying history to build out those wide worlds contained within the stacks of pages and plots filled with staggering adventure and mind-boggling acts of daring-do.